 JOHNSON, Francis.
-1795 — Hertford 29.1.1876.
+1795/96 — Hertford 29.1.1876.
 British Orientalist and Indologist.
 In his youth spent several years in Italy, where he learnt Arabic from an Arab.
-Also studied Sanskrit there (from whom?).
+Also said to have studied Sanskrit there (from whom?).
 In 1818 visited Athens from Rome.
 In 1824-55 Professor of Sanskrit, Bengali and Telugu at Haileybury.
-Wrote mainly on Sanskrit and Persian, but was at his best as Arabic scholar.
-Assisted Wilson in his Sanskrit grammar.
+Married 1857.

-Publications: new, revised and enlarged edition of Richardson’s Persian Dictionary.
-1829; much rev. 2nd ed. under his own name 1852.
+Publications: New, revised and enlarged edition of Richardson’s Persian Dictionary.
+L. 1829; much rev. 2nd ed. under his own name.
+4+1419 p.
+L. 1852.

-– edited: Hitopadêsa.
+– Edited: Hitopadêsa.
 The Sanskrit Text of the first Book, or Mitra-Lábha, with a grammatical analysis.
 L. 1840; Hitopadêsa.
 The Sanskrit Text with a grammatical analysis.
 17+202+6+28 p.
 L. 1847, 2nd ed.
-1848, 3rd 1864; Selections from the Mahábhárata, with a glossary and with notes by H. H. Wilson.
+1848, 3rd 1864; Selections from the Mahábhárata.
+With a glossary and with notes by H. H. Wilson.
 13+265 p.
 L. 1842; The Gulistan (Rose-Garden of Shaiḵẖ Sádi of Shirāz).
 313 p.
 Hertford 1863.

-– translated: Hitopadesa.
+– Translated: Hitopadesa.
 Revised and partly rewritten by L. D. Barnett.
 19+222 p.
 L. 1928.

-– new edition with notes of H. H. Wilson’s Meghadūta or cloud messenger, ed. and translated.
+– New edition with notes of H. H. Wilson’s Meghadūta or cloud messenger, ed. and translated.
 6+151 p.
 L. 1843 (pp. 101-150 by Fr.
 J.).

 Sources: C.B[endall], D.N.B.
 30, 1892, 11, *rev. by P. Loloi, Oxford D.N.B.
 2002; Buckland, Dictionary; JRAS Proc.
 1876, xif.; briefly Wikipedia.

 Last Updated on 1 month by Admin